thasmo/vagrant.box/README.md

 # Vagrant Box
-A vagrant box for web development.
+A LAMP Vagrant box for web development.

 ## Status
 Work in progress.